Advertisement

 • Onion, use red or white onion.

-• Egg, if you don’t like to use vegan egg substitutes (just egg), use tofu.
-In the recipe for green beans with egg, I tell you how to use it.
+• Egg, use regular eggs or a vegan egg substitute like JUST Egg.
+You can also use crumbled tofu.
+In my green beans with egg recipe, I share how to use it.

-If you are using fresh nopales, this is how to clean and cook them.
-Before cooking the nopales, it is necessary to clean and cook them to soften their texture and eliminate excess slime.
-To do this, follow these steps:
+If you are using fresh nopales, you need to clean and cook them first to soften their texture and eliminate excess slime.
+Follow these steps:

 • Wash the nopales with cold water to remove any dirt.